objectiser/java-agent-original/README.md

 * Directly instrument a technology/framework (e.g. java.net.HttpURLConnection)

-* Install a framework integration (e.g. OkHttp)
+* Install a framework integration (e.g. OkHttp, Servlet)

 * Define custom rules specific to an application (e.g. create spans to scope important internal units of work, or add tags to an existing span to identify business relevant properties)

 ## Usage

+The _Java Agent for OpenTracing_ obtains an OpenTracing compliant Tracer using the [Global Tracer](https://github.com/opentracing-contrib/java-globaltracer) project.
+It makes use of the [Span Manager](https://github.com/opentracing-contrib/java-spanmanager) project to manage the propagation of active Spans through various frameworks and technologies used by the application - which can also be used by the application code to access the current active span to add tags or create its own Spans.

 The Java Agent can be used in two ways:

 ### Tracer and Framework Integrations on Class Path

-This approach uses the plain `opentracing-agent.jar` provided by this project, and obtains the OpenTracing Tracer and any required framework integrations from the classpath.
+This approach uses the plain `opentracing-agent.jar` provided by this project, and obtains the OpenTracing Tracer and any required framework integrations, rules, etc. from the classpath.

 ```java
 java -javaagent path/to/opentracing-agent.jar ...